-Failing any didactic course within a 24-month program (e.g., Radiography) may result in the placement on Academic Probation in accordance with guidelines established in the Academic Probation policy.
+Failing any one didactic course within a 24-month program (e.g., Radiography) may result in the placement on Academic Probation in accordance with guidelines established in the Academic Probation policy.

+Failing more than one course in a 24-month program may result in being dismissed from the program.
 Any student failing a clinical course will be dismissed and is ineligible for readmission.